 In our blogpost “Getting Started with PocketControl” we previously described how easy it is to prepare the camera and connect the app directly to the camera’s Wifi.
 However, there are situations where other configurations for connecting can be beneficial as well – e.g. to create a higher reach or a more flexible setup.
 For this reason we would like to introduce you to a few more network connection alternatives in this article:

-- If you want to connect multiple cameras and devices, you might want to setup your own Wifi infrastructure.
+- If you want to connect multiple cameras and devices, you might want to setup your own network infrastructure with wifi access.
 We’ll show how PocketControl works in such environments.
-Learn more about Alexa Mini Wifi Modes and setting up a Wifi Access Point.
+Learn more about Alexa Mini Wifi Modes and setting up a Wifi Access Point within an existing tethered network.

 - If Wifi is not the solution for you (e.g. due to reach and reliability), you might want to connect the camera and the device running PocketControl using an Ethernet cable.
 We’ll show what’s needed for that.